lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

     Services that directly provide the user with an identity in the form of an email address.
 Example *primaries* include [Yahoo! mail] or [gmail].
-A primary can build "BrowserID support" and directly vouch for its user's identities.
+A primary can build "BrowserID support" and directly vouch for its users' identities.
   * **Relying Parties** (or *RPs*) - Sites that use BrowserID for authentication (relying on the claims of identity authorities).
     The demonstration site [myfavoritebeer.org], is an example RP.